 Standing by one of the window arches looking out at the countryside, I can imagine what it would have been like for a lady to stand in that exact spot 500 years ago.
 It makes me wonder whether the view would be different at all.

 Related Reading: 5 Tips for Hiking in the Black Forest, Germany

 The views are amazing but they come at a price.
 Lightening.
 To clarify, many castles in Germany have been damaged by lightning at some point.
 Obviously, when they built these castles they didn’t consider adding lightning protection.

 I.e. Heidelberg Castle.
 Fortunately, the Altes Schloss has modern built-in lightning protection in which if it gets stuck, the current runs down these wires and into the ground.
 (I’m sure it’s a bit more complicated than that, but that’s the gist of it).

 Related Reading: Strasbourg: Storybook Charm and a UNESCO Site

 The Best Part About Visiting the Ruins?

 Convinced that you need to visit yet?
 If not then here is just one more fact that should be of some use: It’s free!
 Yip, that’s it, entry is completely free.
 So if your traveling on a budget or you’re just looking for something to do that’s within your budget then why not come and see Baden-Badens’ castle ruins.
 You can find more information at the City of Baden-Baden Tourist information.

 Accommodation in Baden-Baden

-Heliopark Bad Hotel Zum Hirsch is a 4-Star hotel that offers you a luxurious stay in real Baden-Baden style.
+The wonderful Heliopark Bad Hotel Zum Hirsch is a 4-Star hotel that offers you a luxurious stay in real Baden-Baden style.
 Enjoy the traditionally furnished rooms and the onsite spa and sauna.
 The breakfast has an exceptional rating.
 You can easily explore Baden-Baden well-rested and ready for the hike up to the castle ruins.